-Table 10: Use Options - KER No. 2 (KER leading beneficiary: VITO)
+Table 11: Use Options - KER No. 2 (KER leading beneficiary: VITO)

-RIZON ESULTS OSTER

-KER's Exploitation route (how the KER will be further exploited) Note: only an option is to be selected
+KER's Exploitation route (how the KER will be Note: only an option is to be sele COSTER

 Selected route Implementing actor Yes

-Commercialisation: deployment of a novel product/service One partner 3
+Commercialisation: deployment of a novel product/service One partner

-(offered to the target markets) A group of partners 4
+(offered to the target markets) A group of partners

 Contract research (new contracts signed by the research group A partner

-USE with external clients) A group of partners Х
+DIRECT USE with external clients) A group of partners Х

-d A new research project (application to public funded research A partner
+Ē A new research project (application to public funded research A partner

 DIRE programmes) A group of partners

-Implementation of a new university - course A partner
+- Implementation of a new university - course A partner

 (Note that a training course is a service) A group of partners

 A new partnership

 Assignment of the IPR A partner

 A group of partners

 Licensing of the IPR A partner

 JSE A group of partners

-J J Development of a new legislation/standard A partner
+NDIRECT USE Development of a new legislation/standard A partner

-OIRE A group of partners
+IRE A group of partners

-Spin- off A partner
+DNI Spin- off A partner

 A group of partners

 By assignment

 By licensing

-Other (please describe)
+Other ( please describe )

-D5.2 - Plan for the dissemination and exploitation including communication activities - Version 1.0
+D5.3 - Plan for the dissemination and exploitation including communication activities - Version 2.0 (Interim) 32

-3 Partners identifies the partners of the project receiving the ESS, not third parties that may be partner in the future.
+&lt;sup>3 Partners identifies the partners of the project receiving the ESS, not third parties that may be partner in the future.

-4 Provide the names of the partners
+&lt;sup>4 Provide the names of the partners